brandoncossin/Linux-Semaphore/README.md

 6. The producer's critical stage is filling the table with non-zero integers
 7. The consumer's critical stage is removing (filling) the table with zero
 8. The program ends after a defined number of loops have been ran (8)

+Note there is slight sync issue due to the speed and size of buffer, but no memory is being modified simultaneously
 ## Example
 ```
 Producer: initializer complete.